 The Group primarily uses derivative financial instruments for risk management and trading strategies.
-Gains and losses of derivative financial instruments are recorded in "Net realised investment gains/losses" in the income statement.
-For the six months ended 30 June 2016, the gains and losses of derivative financial instruments were as follows:
+Gains and losses of derivative financial instruments not designated as hedging instruments are recorded in "Net realised investment gains/losses" in the income statement.
+The gains and losses of derivative financial instruments not designated as hedging instruments for the six months ended 30 June were as follows:

-USD millions 2015 2016
+USD millions 201 16 2017

-Derivative financial instruments
+Derivatives not designated as hedging instruments

-Foreign exchange contracts -3
+Foreign exchange contracts - .3 3

-ECM/Weather contracts/ILW 60 -10
+ECM/Weather contracts/ILW -1 0 -5

-Total gains/losses recognised in income 60 -13
+Total gains/losses recognised in income -1 3 -2